Odessa pogroms: 1918–1920

-During the aftermath of the Bolshevik revolution and the Russian Civil War, marauding soldiers targeted uncontrolled violence against Jews.
+During the aftermath of the Bolshevik revolution and the Russian Civil War, marauding soldiers targeted Jews with uncontrolled violence.
 The so-called "Red Pogroms" were perpetrated by Red Guards to consolidate Bolshevik power in the spring of 1918 and resisted by Jewish self-defense forces.
-In 1919 the pogroms were perpetrated by the anti-Bolshevik forces.
+In 1919 the pogroms were perpetrated by the anti-Bolshevik forces (including the White Army) as well as the Red Army.